Fancy rat: History

 The blood sport of rat-baiting was an antecedent for the practice of keeping rats as pets.

 Jack Black made his living not only from catching rats, but also from selling them for use in baiting.

 The origin of the modern fancy rat begins with the rat-catchers of the 18th and 19th centuries who trapped rats throughout Europe.
-These rat-catchers would then either kill the rats, or, more likely, sell the rats to be used in blood sport.
+Rat-catchers would then either kill the rats, or, more likely, sell the rats to be used in blood sport.
 Rat-baiting was a popular sport until the beginning of the 20th century.
 It involved filling a pit with several rats and then placing bets on how long it would take a terrier to kill them all.
 It is believed that both rat-catchers and sportsmen began to keep certain, odd-colored rats during the height of the sport, eventually breeding them and then selling them as pets.
 The two men thought to have formed the basis of rat fancy are Jack Black, self-proclaimed rat-catcher to Queen Victoria, and Jimmy Shaw, manager of one of the largest sporting public houses in London.
 These two men are responsible for beginning many of the color varieties present today.
 Black, specifically, was known for taming the "prettier" rats of unusual color, decorating them with ribbons, and selling them as pets.